Mishry’s List Of Disappointing Products This Year (2023)

 A nation obsessed with their round rotis, buying a roti casserole seems like an intelligent investment for the kitchen.
 Doesn’t it?
 Wrong!
 Sure, the roti casseroles did keep the rotis from getting wet and soggy like they do in regular casseroles but all of them failed to keep the chapatis warm.
 So what is even the purpose of buying one if the rotis aren’t warm when you finally sit down to eat?
 We felt that this is a utensil you can avoid.

 Now this is an interesting product but with limited potential in a home kitchen.
 This finger guard will be of great use in a professional kitchen where chefs have to chop for hours at a stretch sometimes and even a moment of haste or carelessness can cause deep cuts and injuries.
 Chopping small batches of veggies at home would not require this finger guard.
 In fact, it will slow you down.

 Popular nationwide, the medu vada is a deep-fried urad dal fritter that is best enjoyed when dunked in sambar and/or chutney.
 This medu vada maker was a disappointment because it wasn’t sturdy at all, and couldn’t make the round donut-shaped vadas.
 This appliance could not do the one thing it claimed, and it also led to wastage.
 We were better off making the vadas by hand.
 Plus the sharp handles, even with little pressure, can make deep cuts.

-As we say goodbye to 2020, here’s hoping that 2021 brings in a wave of better products, and a sudden end to this pandemic (Well, we can hope!).
+As we say goodbye to this year, here’s hoping that the next year brings in a wave of better products, and a sudden end to this pandemic (Well, we can hope!).
 Did you try any new product that failed to impress you?
-Tell us about the most disappointing home, kitchen or food product that you tried in 2020, in the comments section below.
+Tell us about the most disappointing home, kitchen or food product that you tried in this year, in the comments section below.